SanPen/GridCal/doc/rst_source/getting_started.rst

 ::

-   python -c "from GridCal.ExecuteGridCal import run; run()"
+   python -c "from GridCal.ExecuteGridCal import runGridCal; runGridCal()"

 You may save this command in a shortcut for easy future access.